HWeber-tech/emp_proving_ground_v1/docs/operations/timescale_failover_drills.md

 4. When running recovery exercises, call `failover_metadata()` to retrieve the active drill configuration or invoke `run_failover_drill()` directly to execute the simulated outage with the managed connector metadata attached.
+   See `docs/operations/managed_ingest_environment.md` for a compose-based workflow that mirrors the connectors referenced here.

 The services bundle now exposes three additional helpers for operations teams: